caniahnmayo/GameHub-Password-Management-System/README.md

 # GameHub-Password-Management-System
-🚀 Password Management System
-📘 An application that manages hashing and storing passwords with 2-factor authentication.
+An application that manages hashing and storing passwords with 2-factor authentication.
 Logs into a GameHub application where users can play Snake.

 🛠️ Built With
 Languages: Python